prash-kr-meena/obsidian/Kubernetes.md

 --
 While we did our last deployment with the verson `nginx:1.18-perl`, lets say something went wrong and we now want to revert that deployment

+To rever we can use the Undo command, se currently we are on revision 3, but we want to move to the revision 2

 ## Labs - Practice Test - Rolling Updates